Falling Plate Shoots are pistol events, where participants knock over steel plates on the racks shown below. These events are on upper pistol range.

 Please arrive at the range with ALL FIREARMS UNLOADED and FIREARMS & AMMO PACKED IN SEPARATE CONTAINERS.
 Then await instructions from the Range Safety Officer (R.S.O), prior to handling your firearms or ammo.

-Most Saturdays starting at 8:30 am, from mid spring to late fall (with exceptions in the case of inclement weather).
+Check Club Calendar for Falling Plate Shoot Dates & start times!
+(Falling Plate shoots MAY BE CANCELED WITHOUT NOTICE in the case of inclement weather or cold temperatures).
 Matches start after the safety briefing & last until the final shooter completes the match.

 The cost is $10.00 per gun for non-members and $5.00 per gun for members.
 We emphasize firearms safety and precede each match with a reminder talk/demonstration.
-Registration is prior to 8:30 AM, so it is important to get there early enough to register and set up (we try to have the gate open by 8:00 AM).
+Check Club Calendar for event start times & arrive early enough to register (we try to have the gate open 1/2 Hr. before event start times).
 You will need at least 96 rounds of ammunition for each match entry.

 You can choose to shoot 4 times all at 10 yards, or once at four distances: 10 yds., 15 yds., 20 yds., and 25 yds., in that order.
 There are 24 plates to shoot at each distance.

 There are reloads required after every six shots, so you need: four magazines for semi-automatics, or four speed-loaders/moon clips (for revolvers).

 It is a speed and accuracy challenge, with a timer starting the shooter and timing the shots.
 Each missed plate costs the shooter 3 seconds.
 Low scores are the goal.
 Every registered shooter fires the 24 round stage 4 times.
 You may enter twice if desired, for a total of 8 runs & 192 plates (then you will need to bring 192 rounds of ammo & pay two entry fees).
 We encourage Non-Club members to join in, where this event is “open to the public”.